 - The motor home is very heavy.
-Raising the motor home to replace the spare tire should only be done with extreme caution by a qualified technician.
+Raising the motor home to replace the tire should only be done with extreme caution by a qualified technician.
 The vehicle could slip, causing personal injury or death.
-DO NOT ATTEMPT TO DO THIS YOURSELF. - Do not use the hydraulic leveling jack system to support the motor home while under the vehicle or changing tires.
-The hydraulic leveling system is designed as a leveling system only.
-Do not use the hydraulic leveling jack system as a jack or in conjunction with a jack.
-It is highly recommended that, should a tire change be required, it be performed by a knowledgeable, trained professional.
-Attempts to change tires while supporting the motor home with the hydraulic leveling jack system could result in damage to the motor home and risk causing serious injury or death. - When replacing a tire, make sure to replace it with a tire of the same size and specifications (refer to your Chassis Guide for assistance).
+DO NOT ATTEMPT TO DO THIS YOURSELF. - ☐ When replacing a tire, make sure to replace it with a tire of the same size and specifications (refer to your Chassis Guide for assistance).

 If you experience a flat tire on your motor home while driving, gradually decrease your vehicle speed (if possible), and move the motor home to a safe place on the side of the road.
 Contact your road service provider (if applicable) or a qualified service facility for assistance.
-Do not attempt to change the tire or jack the motor home up yourself; this is why a jack and a spare tire have not been included with the motor home.
+Do not attempt to change the tire or jack the motor home up yourself.